Atharva-Phatak/NLP-Project-LU/Harshita/README.md

 - Colab notebooks contains link to Google Colab and can be executed with runtime GPU directly

-1.Change the path of the dataset files
+1. Change the path of the dataset files
-2.Run all cells
+2. Execute cells